HUST-IOF/1DDCNN_OTDR-DTS_denoise/README.md

 - **Training and Testing Codes**: Find the model architecture and training/testing scripts in the `net` directory.

-- **Data sample**: Code for creating dataset is available in the `data` directory for method evaluation.
+- **Data Generation**: Code for creating dataset is available in the `data` directory for method evaluation.

 - **Trained Models**: Pre-trained models and simulation data for easy evaluation and testing are located in the `result` directory.